codecrafting-io/asus-setup-tool/README.md

 ## Settings

 Inside `Source` folder have a `settings.json` configuration file which determines URLs for downloading the applications.
-Note if you change it you must update hash file integrity validation.
+Note if you change it, you must update hash file integrity validation.

 ## How it works

 This was years in the making, trying to understand what's going on every spare time that I had.
 ASUS software still to this day is messy, bloated and potentially insecure.
 For many people this tool may not even be ideal to be frank, you may want to ditch ASUS products or even go for alternative software like [OpenRGB](https://openrgb.org/), [FanContol](https://getfancontrol.com/), [SignalRGB](https://signalrgb.com/).

 One of the main issues of ASUS software, it's the **dependency nightmare**.
 Multiple setups depend on the same library, services and assets, but that aren't consistent between installations.
 ASUS has a very modular setup, which can be seen as a good thing, but not in the way it was implemented, with almost no cohesion, and end up with a lot of services and maybe unnecessary Kernel level access drivers.
-ASUS software have key software components:
+ASUS software has the following key software components:

 - ASUS COM Service (atkexCom, aka AXSP)
 - ASUS Cert Service